swift502/Sketchbook/README.md

 ## Usage

-Visit the [Sketch](https://github.com/swift502/Sketch) template repository to start using Sketchbook.
+Visit the [Sketch](https://github.com/swift502/Sketch) template repository to learn about using Sketchbook.

 ## Contributing